 Set on the 800 km long Lake Tanganyika, the deepest lake in the world, is the former capital Bujumbura.
 It combines French colonial town planning and wide boulevards with vibrant African street markets and hand-painted shop signs, full of character.
 Burundi’s hospitality and tourism infrastructure has been developing over the last few years.

 Thanks to its lovely climate, Lake Tanganyika is popular for water skiing, sailing, fishing and swimming throughout the year.
 Bujumbura’s restaurants, bars and lake beachside parties are some of the best in East Africa.
 Burundian cuisine fuses typical African food, with a French influence and includes a good selection of fresh fish.
 Burundian hospitality is legendary.
+If you do not have a ship for fishing at the lake, check the vibe sea ghost 110 reviews to buy the best fishing kayak in the market.

 Highlights of our Burundi tours and Safaris experience is the chance to opportunity to climb on top of the country’s hills, Nature walk in Kibira forests, enjoy the sand beach on lake Tanganyika in the lowlands of Bujumbura and explore the Burundian drummers known as Abatimbo, an integral part of the rich Burundi cultural heritage.